facebook/watchman/README.markdown

 Returns the current clock value for a watched root.

-Be careful how you interpret this value; it return the instantaneous value of the clock, and may have changed by the time you intend to act upon it.
+Be careful how you interpret this value; it returns the instantaneous value of the clock, and may have changed by the time you intend to act upon it.

 ```bash